Orrin Hatch: Early life and education

 Orrin Grant Hatch was born in Homestead, Pennsylvania, a suburb of Pittsburgh.
-He was the son of Jesse Hatch (1904–1992), a metal lather, and his wife Helen Frances Hatch (née Kamm; 1906–1995).
+He was the son of Jesse Hatch (1904–1992), a metal lather, and his wife Helen Frances Hatch (1906–1995).
 Hatch had eight brothers and sisters, two of whom died during infancy.
 Hatch was profoundly affected by the loss of his older brother Jesse, a U.S. Army Air Forces nose turret gunner with the 725th Bombardment Squadron who was killed on February 7, 1945, when the B-24 he was aboard was shot down over German Austria.

 Hatch, who grew up in poverty, was the first in his family to attend college; he attended Brigham Young University and earned a Bachelor of Arts in history in 1959.
 He also fought 11 bouts as an amateur boxer.
 In 1962, Hatch received a Juris Doctor from the University of Pittsburgh School of Law.
 Hatch has stated that during law school, he and his young family resided in a refurbished chicken coop behind his parents' house.
 Hatch worked as an attorney in Pittsburgh and moved to Utah in 1969, where he continued to practice law.